 Tours start on the hour from 10am to 4pm.

 The museum tells the story of 300 years of service, sacrifice, bravery and friendship through its extensive collection of personal items, uniforms, equipment and medals.
-See the special exhibition about Sir Arthur Conan Doyle’s campaign to better protect soldiers fighting in the trenches, and find out how local people are helping shape this year’s centenary anniversary of the end of the First World War.

 With its breath-taking views of the Yorkshire Dales, Richmond Castle fully deserves its place as one of the finest tourist attractions in North Yorkshire.
 The castle was originally built to subdue the unruly North of England and is one of the greatest Norman fortresses in Britain.
 Learn all about the castle’s past in the interactive exhibition before taking a peaceful stroll round the secluded Cockpit Garden.